pjvldb/pjvldb/README.md

 - 👋 Hi, I’m Paul Johnson from VLDB.
 - 👀 I’m interested in all things data.
-- 🌱 I’m currently learning github.
-- 💞️ I’m not yet sure what I'm looking to collaborate on.
 - 📫 Reach me via email : pjohnson@vldbsolutions.com

 <!---